-When I have decided to travel to Malta this summer, I was certainly looking forward to spending time by the sea.
-One just has to be allured by the surreal colors of the see-through water, cozy coves and interesting rock formations.
-I am not really into lying on sunbeds all day long, but one of my must-dos was of course to plunge few times and see all those famous beaches.
+When I decided to travel here this summer, I was certainly looking forward to spending time at beaches in Malta.
+One just has to be allured by the surreal colors of the see-through water, cozy coves, and interesting rock formations.
+I am not really into lying on sunbeds all day long, but one of my must-dos was of course to plunge a few times and see all those famous beaches in Malta.

 The photo I found online (and put on my desktop before my trip) was full of colorful boats with beige buildings along the small harbor and a dominant church.
 After I came to Malta, I discovered that it was actually taken in Marsaxlokk, the fishermen’s village to the south.
 Well, I can proudly say that I took one of my own photos there, from the same spot!